Southwest investigates pilot who used 'Brandon' phrase

-WASHINGTON (AP) — Southwest Airlines said Sunday it is conducting an internal investigation after one of its pilots used a phrase that's become a stand-in for insulting President Joe Biden during the pilot's greeting to passengers over the plane's public address system last week.
+WASHINGTON (AP) — Southwest Airlines said it's conducting an internal investigation after one of its pilots used a phrase that's become a stand-in for insulting President Joe Biden during the pilot's greeting to passengers over the plane's public address system.

-The airline announced its investigation after The Associated Press reported the incident in a story about the growing use of the phrase “Let's go, Brandon,” an aphorism in conservative circles for a vulgarity targeting Biden.
+The airline announced its investigation Sunday after The Associated Press reported the incident in a story about the growing use of the phrase “Let's go, Brandon,” a euphemism in conservative circles for a vulgarity targeting Biden.

-The pilot's use of the phrase drew audible gasps from some passengers on the flight from Houston to Albuquerque on Friday.
+The pilot's use of the phrase drew audible gasps from some passengers on the flight from Houston to Albuquerque, New Mexico, on Friday.
 An AP reporter was on the flight.

 “Southwest does not condone Employees sharing their personal political opinions while on the job serving our Customers, and one Employee’s individual perspective should not be interpreted as the viewpoint of Southwest and its collective 54,000 Employees," the statement said.

-The crowd behind Brown was chanting something, and the reporter suggested they were saying “Let’s go, Brandon” to cheer the driver.
-But it became increasingly clear to viewers that they were saying, “F—- Joe Biden.”
+The crowd behind Brown was chanting something, and the reporter suggested it was saying “Let’s go, Brandon” to cheer the driver.
+But it became increasingly clear to viewers that the crowd was saying, “F—- Joe Biden.”

 Some conservatives have pointed to the episode as an example of U.S. media covering for Biden.
 Since then, the phrase has been uttered on the House floor by a Republican lawmaker and used frequently by Biden critics on social media and at protests to slam the Democratic president.